texasdrean/logsec/pages/Perl.md

 - **Perl** is a programming language created by Larry Wall in 1987 to easily process textual information.
 This interpreted language is inspired by the control and printing structures of the C language, but also by the scripting languages sed, awk and shell.
 -
 - ### Arrow operator
+	- Used for [dereferencing](http://www.perlmeme.org/howtos/using_perl/dereferencing.html) a Variable or a Method from a class or an object
 	- ```perl
 	  #!/usr/local/bin/perl